Frank Wolf (politician): China

 Wolf has criticized the human rights record of China.
-He was one of the leading congressman trying to stop the grant of permanent Most Favored Nation (MFN) status to China in 1999.
+He was one of the leading congressmen trying to stop the grant of permanent Most Favored Nation (MFN) status to China in 1999.

 When Wolf and Congressman Chris Smith were in Beijing shortly before the 2008 Summer Olympics, the Chinese security service prevented them from participating in a dinner meeting with local human rights lawyers.

 In the 2011 United States federal budget, Wolf inserted a clause prohibiting NASA and the White House Office of Science and Technology Policy from any joint scientific activity with China for the remainder of the 2011 fiscal year.
 Wolf remarked, "We don't want to give them the opportunity to take advantage of our technology, and we have nothing to gain from dealing with them.
 And frankly, it boils down to a moral issue. ...
 Would you have a bilateral program with Stalin?"

 In June 2014, Wolf got House support for an amendment that would rename the street on which the Chinese embassy was located; the amendment would change International Place to Liu Xiaobo Plaza, in honor of Chinese dissident Liu Xiaobo.

 Iraq War

 During the Bush administration, Wolf voted consistently with the President's positions.
 He voted in favor of military action in Iraq in 2002.
-He also voted to make the Patriot Act permanent, opposed requiring Foreign Intelligence Surveillance Act warrants for wiretaps within the United States, and supported the president in restricting congressional oversight for CIA interrogations.
+He also voted to make the Patriot Act permanent, opposed requiring Foreign Intelligence Surveillance Act warrants for wiretaps within the United States, and supported the president in restricting congressional oversight of CIA interrogations.

-However, in March 2006, Congress, at Wolf's suggestion by inserting an earmark into a supplemental appropriation bill, and in a breach with the Bush administration, announced the creation of the Iraq Study Group to reassess the U.S. strategy in Iraq.
+However, in March 2006, Congress, at Wolf's suggestion, inserted an earmark into a supplemental appropriation bill and, in a breach with the Bush administration, announced the creation of the Iraq Study Group to reassess the U.S. strategy in Iraq.